adejumobiesther/nlp-notebooks/README.md

 # nlp-notebooks
-A collection of notebooks for Natural Language Processing from NLP Town
+A collection of notebooks for Natural Language Processing from NLP Town(A very great resource for data scientists)

 ## NLP 101